marcellodebernardi/loss-landscapes/README.md

-## 5. WIPÖ Connecting Paths, Saddle Points, and Trajectory Tracking
+## 5. WIP: Connecting Paths, Saddle Points, and Trajectory Tracking
 A number of features are currently under development, but as of yet incomplete.

 A number of papers in recent years have shown that loss landscapes of neural networks are dominated by a